-The natural teeth that you have in your mouth, with proper care and maintenance, can last a lifetime.
+With proper care and maintenance, the natural teeth that you have in your mouth, will last a lifetime.

 However, there may come a time when you need to have one or more of those natural teeth removed.